sagiahrac/llm-d-kv-cache-manager/examples/valkey_example/README.md

 ## What the Example Does

-1. **Configuration**: Sets up a KV-Cache Manager with Valkey backend
+1. **Configuration**: Sets up a KV-Cache indexer with Valkey backend
 2. **Cache Operations**: Demonstrates storing KV-block hashes (derived from tokenized prompts) mapped to pod identifiers
 3. **Cache Lookup**: Shows how to query which pods have specific KV-blocks cached
 4. **Scoring**: Demonstrates computing cache hit scores based on consecutive prefix matches